The-Agency-at-UF/on-the-pulse/README.md

 # On-The-Pulse-Website
-A repository for the customizable Agency website
+A repository for the On The Pulse website

 ## To run project locally: